 I do have to point out an area where Old West Empresario struggles.
 I think the rulebook has some real issues.
 Since this game relies so heavily on iconography and tile placement rules, players will be going back to this over and over during the first few games.

 During our first play through, we struggled to find the information we needed in the rulebook.
 In fact, we had three game reviewers passing around the rulebook for 20 minutes trying to find the info we needed in our first game.
 This rulebook would have benefited tremendously from a quick diagram breaking down the building tile.
 The back page of the rulebook essentially has a spreadsheet explaining each tile type and how they score.

 While our first game was frustrating, subsequent games have been a breeze.
 My concern is that some people will get frustrated trying to learn this game for the first time.
 If you have a person who loves reading rulebooks, maybe slip them $5 and tell them to teach the game.
 Or just find a rules video online.

 Old West Empresario is an excellent release from TMG.
 Each time we play the game, we get a better grasp on the depth and combos available in the game.
 The game is slightly heavier than Pioneer Days and a fantastic follow-up.
 I’m really impressed how building a great town can set you up for some powerful combos.
 With lots of ways to score points, you’ll come back to the game trying new strategies each time.

-You can purchase Old West Empresario at GenCon 2019, at your local game store after its release.
+You can purchase Old West Empresario at your local game store or online through Amazon today.